mmurphy0/Multiple-Choice-Quizzes/README.md

 # Multiple Choice Quizzes

 ## Description
-This is a collection of multiple choice quizzes i have made using the python tkinter module these quizzes will eventually cover a variety of topics so it is welcome to more people who enjoy quizzes.
+This is a collection of multiple choice quizzes i have made using the python tkinter module these quizzes will eventually cover a variety of topics and welcome to all people who enjoy quizzes.

 ### Please Note - On the scorebooks for each quiz, the date is in the MM/DD/YYYY format

-### Please be aware - questions.txt & Test Log.pdf in the quiz files contain spoilers for the answers
+### Please be aware - questions.txt & (quizname)Test Log.pdf in the quiz files contain spoilers for the answers

 ### Avaliable Quizzes